 To make the heart-shaped cookies, I placed a cookie cutter on the baking sheet, pressed the dough into it, and then lifted the cutter off.

-I suspect (though I haven’t tried it) that you could make these cookies gluten-free by using gluten-free oats and baking mix instead of the whole wheat flour.
+I suspect (though I haven’t tried it) that you could make these fat-free cookies gluten-free by using gluten-free oats and baking mix instead of the whole wheat flour.
 If you experiment, please post your results in the comments.